PowerShell to Generate a Random Password

 #Sample Output: glx`FC>Y

-This function will generate a completely randomized secure password that meets all modern security standards and requirements (a combination of upper, and lower case alphabets, numbers, and special characters).
+This function will generate a completely randomized secure password that meets all modern security standards and requirements (A new password with a combination of uppercase characters, and lower case alphabets, numbers, and special characters is ideal!).
 Call the Get-RandomPassword function to generate a 10-character long random password.

 generate random password powershell

-Here is the alternative way to create a secure random password using .NET framework method:
+Here is a simple way to create a secure random password using .NET framework method:

 [System.Web.Security.Membership]::GeneratePassword(10,2)